dkibrahi/SudokuSolver/README.md

 ![Correct formatting](/images/correctFormat.png)

-In the .txt file, seperate each value by one line.
+Then, in the .txt file, seperate each value by one line (look at sample input file and output file).
+Since sudoku's need at least 17 values to be able to be solved, you will need 17 or more values in the .txt file.

-Have the input file have at least 17 of these values for the grid to be solved.
+That's it!
 Enjoy!